 Remarkably though, Black buyers showed mercy on the business and tried to revive it.

-In 1968, the Omaha Star reported that the theater was bought by African Americans and opened again, saying “the marquee of the established movie house… shines much brighter.”
-The new owners, J.D. and Barbara Chatman, were reported by the paper as “soul brothers” who “plan to show the best movies in an atmosphere of splendor and comfort.”
+In 1968, the Omaha Star reported that the theater was bought by J.D. and Barbara Chatman, African American business people, who opened it again.
+An article said, “the marquee of the established movie house… shines much brighter.”
+The new owners were reported by the paper as “soul brothers” who “plan to show the best movies in an atmosphere of splendor and comfort.”

 However, the Chatmans apparently weren’t able to make it work and in later 1968 the theater closed permanently.